lydiahsu/ML-and-AI-Teaching/README.md

 -->

 This is a collection of teaching materials that I have used in the past.
-Whether you are a ML/AI-novice or -savvy, I hope you find fun and useful material from this website!
+Whether you are ML/AI-novice or -savvy, I hope you find fun and useful material from this website!

 ## Outline of Topics